curvedinf/hypercells/README.md

 - `transmitted_fields`: Optional.
 A list of strings that name which fields of `queryset` should be sent to the client but not displayed.
 This setting takes priority over `displayed_fields` and `hidden_fields`.
 It is useful for implementing detailed views accessible by clicking on a row or field.
+- `field_order`: Optional.
+A list of strings that provide the order to display the fields of `queryset`.
+Field names listed that are not otherwise visible will be ignored.
 - `css_classes`: Optional.
 A dictionary of css classes to add to various elements of the table.
 Default value: `{'table': 'table table-responsive table-hover', 'thead': '', 'thead_tr': '', 'thead_th': '', 'tbody': '', 'tbody_tr': '', 'tbody_td': '',}`.